Are you using inbound marketing tactics to attract leads and customers?

 Identifying your prospective market involves determining:

-- The age bracket of your target market
+- Age bracket of your target market

-- The interests and challenges of the market.
+- Interests and challenges of the market

 Creating a Website